-Kholeif currently holds the post of Manilow Senior Curator at the Museum of Contemporary Art Chicago.
-Previously, he was Curator at the Whitechapel Gallery, London, Senior Curator at Cornerhouse and HOME, Manchester and Senior Editor of Ibraaz Publishing.
+Kholeif currently holds the post of Manilow Senior Curator and Director of Global Initiatives at the Museum of Contemporary Art Chicago.
+Previously, he was Curator at the Whitechapel Gallery, London, and Senior Curator at Cornerhouse and HOME, Manchester

-Kholeif has curated over a 100 exhibitions, commissions, and programmes internationally.
+Kholeif has curated numerous exhibitions, commissions, and programmes internationally.

-He writes widely for the likes of The Guardian, Art Monthly, Wired, Mousse, Film International, frieze and Artforum International, and is the author or editor of over twenty books of prose, fiction and criticism.
+He writes widely for the likes of The Guardian, Art Monthly, Wired, Mousse, Film International, frieze and Artforum International, and is the author or editor of over twenty books on art.
 Kholeif holds degrees from the University of Glasgow (MA), Screen Academy Scotland (MA), The Royal College of Art, London (MA) and a PhD from the University of Reading and the University of the Arts, Zurich.

 Previously, Omar was Curator at FACT (Foundation for Art and Creative Technology), Liverpool, the UK’s national centre for the support, commission and exhibition of artist film, video and new media, where he commissioned and curated major projects by Akram Zaatari, Pedro Reyes, Anja Kirschner and David Panos, Semiconductor, and Ahmed Basiony, among others.
 He has also been Artistic Director at the Arab British Centre, London, where he founded Safar: The Festival of Popular Arab Cinema, the award-winning film festival held at the ICA, London.